Scholarships and Jobs

 Fred M. van Eck Foundation for Purdue University : Funding for the van Eck Scholarships is provided by the Fred M. van Eck Foundation for Purdue University whose purpose is to support research in the genetic improvement of high-value North American hardwood tree species.

 Qualifications: Candidates should have well developed quantitative skills and knowledge and experience in biological sciences such as forestry, horticulture, botany, plant biology, genetics, physiology, entomology, or pathology.
-Candidates should have a GPA of at least 3.2 and a top-tier GRE score.
+Candidates should have a GPA of at least 3.4 and GRE scores averaging above the 60th percentile.

 Assistantships will be awarded at $18,000 (M.S.) and $20,500 (Ph.D.) per year.
 In addition, an annual research budget ($10,000) will be available for research support and a laptop computer will be provided for the duration of the scholarship.